Rome2Rio

 See all options

-There are 6 ways to get from Milan to Large Hadron Collider by train (Trenitalia), bus, car, plane, train, or tram
+There are 6 ways to get from Milan to Large Hadron Collider by train (Trenitalia), bus, car, train, or plane

 Select an option below to see step-by-step directions and to compare ticket prices and travel times in Rome2Rio's travel planner.